ZosBHAI/tech_notes/technical_notes/ytube_contents/Fabric/Capacity_Planning_Guide/Fabric_Capacity_Planning_Guide.md

 - [Metrics App](https://learn.microsoft.com/en-us/fabric/enterprise/metrics-app)
 - [Licenses](https://learn.microsoft.com/en-us/fabric/enterprise/licenses)

--  What Is Fabric Capacity and How Does It Work?
+-  ### What Is Fabric Capacity and How Does It Work?
 -  [Ref](https://tomkeim.nl/fabric-over-capacity/)

 Each capacity SKU in Microsoft Fabric defines a specific amount of available Capacity Units (CU).
 For example:

-- The F2 SKU provides 2 CU
+- The F2 SKU provides 2 CU per second
-- The F256 SKU provides 256 CU
+- The F256 SKU provides 256 CU per second

 Capacity Units are measured per second.
 So with an F256, you have access to 256 CU/s, which translates to: